ABOUT THE FIELDS INSTITUTE

 Major funding is provided by the Ontario Ministry of Training, Colleges and Universities and the federal Natural Sciences and Engineering Research Council (NSERC).

-Our seven principal sponsoring universities are: Carleton University, McMaster University, the University of Ottawa, the University of Toronto, the University of Waterloo, Western University, and York University.
+Our eight principal sponsoring universities are: Carleton University, McMaster University, Queen's University (beginning April 1, 2014), the University of Ottawa, the University of Toronto, the University of Waterloo, Western University, and York University.
 Current benefits for Principal Sponsoring Universities are described here.

 The Corporate Affiliate Members of the Fields Institute are: IBM Canada, QWeMA Group Inc., R2 Financial Technologies Inc., Sigma Analysis and Management, and Synchrony Consulting Services Inc. Current benefits for Corporate Affiliate Members are described here.